 In the results the authors indicated there were interactions between factors in their tests so main effects could not be interpreted, but then they go on to talk about main effects through out the rest of the paper without presenting assumptions why they think those trends in main effects are valid.

 In figure 3 the authors present seasonal differences as means within sites but across sizes/ages after acknowledging size has a significant effect on the data.
 Some clarification needs to be presented for why they present it this way.

+See first comment, above

 I continue to strongly encourage the authors to present a data table within the manuscript or in supplemental data tables to allow for future comparisons.